hande-qmc/hande/documentation/users_guide/manual.rst

     of the algorithm in some situations.
 **output_excitation_distribution**
     Output the fraction of psips on each excitation level.
+**use_all_sym_sectors**
+    Run a DMQMC calculation in all symmetry sectors simultaneously.
+Psips will be distributed across all symmetry sectors for the initial density matrix.
 **dmqmc_weighted_sampling** *number_weights* Integer.
                             *w_{01} w_{12} ... w_{n-1,n}* Real list.